A 360-degree co-op renovation in Kensington, Brooklyn transforms a home

 THROUGHOUT APARTMENT RESOURCES: Trim/baseboard/door paint in Super White: Benjamin Moore.
 Schlage Bowery F Series doorknobs, #F40BWE622 in matte black: Build.com.
 Floor stain in Weathered Oak: Minwax.
 Decorative rugs: Rajbespoke.

-Marie and John renovated their “aging-in-place” oasis in Kensington, Brooklyn.
+Sweeten helped Marie and John with their “aging-in-place” co-op renovation in Kensington, Brooklyn.

 Sweeten handpicks the best general contractors to match each project’s location, budget, and scope, helping until project completion.
 Follow the blog for renovation ideas and inspiration and when you’re ready to renovate, start your renovation on Sweeten.